-Supermarkets have been gaining prominence in recent years and there are now over 350 [Retail Food Sector Report-CR] supermarkets in Costa Rica with this figure growing annually as supermarket chains routinely open new stores.
+Supermarkets have been gaining prominence in recent years.
 Urban areas contain the majority of supermarkets, but they are gaining ground in rural settings as well.
 As retail supermarkets expand their reach and consumer base, they present an excellent opportunity for increased exports of agricultural products and processed foods; already 55 percent of food sold at supermarkets is estimated to be imported, with 32 percent of these imports being from the U.S. [Retail Food Sector Report-CR].
 Of supermarket retailers within the country there are five major competitors based in a number of countries: Wal-Mart (United States), Gessa (Costa Rica), AutoMercado (Costa Rica), Price Smart (United States), and Megasuper (Colombia).
-Wal-Mart alone, by its own figures in 2012, owned more than 80 percent of supermarkets in Costa Rica [Retail Food Sector Report-CR].
+Some of the most popular convenient stores are Fresh Market, AMPM and Vindi.